-To many, sadly to say, prayer is something done only when in want of something and yes, we are to go to our Heavenly Father when we are in need.
+To many, sadly to say, prayer is something done only when in want of something.
+Yes, we are to go to our Heavenly Father when we are in need.
 But the Bible teaches to “pray continually” yes, without ceasing; in all situations, praise, thanksgiving and worship given to our Heavenly Father.

 There will be times the Holy Spirit will lead us to get alone with God.
 This is the time to go after God for who He is, a loving Father.
 Getting to know the love of the Father will bring His love to you, in you and through you.

 Love is of most importance and is to be in everything.
 The “Spiritual gifts” or you might say “special abilities” will flourish in the believers life through the love of the Father to encourage and build up the Kingdom of God.

 Yes, everything is to be done with a prayerful state of mind and in a lovely manner showing the love of the Father.

 So let me ask, what is successful praying?
 Prayer is action in process.
 By this I mean, prayer from the heart will release your faith when praying God’s will (His Word).

 Why Pray?
 Prayer puts us in touch with God.
 Our foremost reason to pray should be that of communicating with God.